vectordotdev/timber-elixir/README.md

 <details><summary><strong>What specifically does the Timber library do?</strong></summary><p>

-1. Captures and structures your framework and 3rd party logs. (see next question)
+1. Automatically structures your framework and 3rd party logs. (see next question)
 2. Adds useful context to every log line. (see next question)
-3. Allows you to easily add tags and timings to your logs. (see [Usage](#usage))
+3. Allows you to add tags and timings to your logs. (see [Usage](#usage))
 4. Provides a framework for logging custom events. (see [Usage](#usage))
 5. Provides a framework for adding custom context shared across your logs. (see [Usage](#usage))
 6. Offers transport strategies to [send your logs](#send-your-logs) to the Timber service.